lavinhoque33/actions-the-lazy-linker/README.md

 | `description-character-limit`    | -       | Limit the description from Jira to a specific character count |

 ## FAQ

+#### What happens to existing PR descriptions?

+The action replaces the PR description with Jira information and commit messages.
+If you have important information in the existing description, you should preserve it manually before the action runs.

 #### Do images get copied over?